Brian-McG/HonoursDefaulterPrediction/README.md

   - Requires path to dataset, the list of binary/categorical/numerical features, the classification label, a field to remove duplicates if necessary, a descriptive name for the dataset and the dataset enabled status
   - In addition, requires two python files, one with parameters to use with each classifier and the other which uses default parameters but requires the data_balancer to be set.
 These files can be created in config folder, the existing dataset configuration files can be used as a template and must be imported into data_sets.py.
   - It is recommended to run the grid search (outlined below) whose output can be used as a guide to set the parameters for each classifier
-  - Visulisation code that utilises the _plot_percentage_difference_graph_ may need to be updated as it is optimised for 4 active datasets as used in the study
+  - Visualisation code that utilises the _plot_percentage_difference_graph_ may need to be updated as it is optimised for 4 active datasets as used in the study

 ### Adding support for a new classifier
   - Adding support for a new classifier involves editing config/classifiers.py and adding the classifier class, classifier description and enabled status to the classifier dictionary.
 Existing entries can be used as a template.
   - Add a new entry for the classifier in classifier_tester_parameters.py
   - Run a parameter grid search for each dataset with the classifier
   - The classifier parameter files for each dataset must then be updated with parameters for the new classifier
-  - Visulisation code may need to be updated to ensure that sufficient colors are available as they are optimised for the amount used in the study
+  - Visualisation code may need to be updated to ensure that sufficient colors are available as they are optimised for the amount used in the study

 ### Enabling and disabling classifiers and datasets
   - Simply edit config/classifiers.py and config/data_sets.py and edit the \<classifier_or_dataset\>_enabled parameter for each classifier and dataset.